AlekseiRep/AlekseiRep/README.md

 ## Hi, I'm Alexei Repkin.
 I'm an aspiring data analytics professional.

 I’m currently actively seeking job opportunities.
-You can view my detailed resume via this link: https://hh.ru/resume/8e56ed08ff0da50a350039ed1f466a3674454f.
+You can view my detailed resume via this [link]([https://example.com](https://hh.ru/resume/8e56ed08ff0da50a350039ed1f466a3674454f)).
 You can also check out my portfolio here (projects outside of formal education and work).

 __My toolkit and skills:__